What Goes Around... Comes Around: Background

+After the release of his debut solo album Justified in 2002, Timberlake thought he "lost his voice" in the sense that he did not like what he was doing.
+He felt "burnt-out" after Justified; this partly changed his career's direction, and he took a break from the music industry and instead appeared in films.
+The first role he took during this time was as a journalist in the thriller Edison Force, filmed in 2004 and released on July 18, 2006.
+He also appeared in the films Alpha Dog, Black Snake Moan, Richard Kelly's Southland Tales, and voiced Prince Artie Pendragon in the animated film Shrek the Third, released on May 18, 2007.

-When Timberlake began working on FutureSex/LoveSounds at Timbaland's studio in Virginia Beach, Virginia, they had no idea of what the album would be like with no plan for it or even a title.
+When he felt inspired to compose songs again, he did not choose to reunite with his former band 'NSYNC, although he considered it after his first record.
+Instead, he went to Justified collaborator Timothy "Timbaland" Mosley's studio in Virginia Beach, Virginia to begin sessions for his second album.
+However, neither of them had an idea of what the album would be–no plan for it, and even a title.
 He told his collaborators to do a remake of his previous single, "Cry Me a River".
 Danja, a protégé of Timbaland, stated: "We had no direction at all other than 'Cry Me a River,' and not in the sense of mimicking the track, but in how big the song was.
 There was no direction for how he wanted the song to sound, because there was no direction for how he wanted [his album FutureSex/LoveSounds] to sound."

 The song was written and produced by Justin Timberlake, Timbaland, and Nate "Danja" Hills.
 While in the studio, the three men were just "fooling around" and "freestyling".
 When Danja began playing a guitar riff, it caught Timberlake's attention.
 Timberlake started humming to the melody, and then the lyrics came.
 Timbaland, who was at his keyboards beside Danja, added drums to the melody.
 Danja commented that "everything was coming together at the same time".
-After coming up with the music, Timberlake never wrote down the lyrics and, in an hour, he was ready to record it.
+After coming up with the music, Timberlake never wrote down the lyrics; in an hour, he was ready to record it.
 By the time Timberlake was in the vocal booth, the basic track was done, then Timbaland produced a prelude of the song.
 Timberlake sang the song in a couple of takes and went back line by line to fill up the gaps.
 During the recording sessions, Timbaland and Danja added everything else, including the basses and strings.
-Danja compared the process to scoring to a movie, thinking the song was like a horror flick.
+Danja compared the process to scoring a movie, thinking the song was like a horror flick.

 "What Goes Around...
 Comes Around" was pivotal to the creation of FutureSex/LoveSounds.
 After finishing the production of the song, Timbaland teased Timberlake.
 Timberlake responded: "Let's do something we would never do.
 Let's go far left and just see what happens."
 His answer motivated the collective, and they ended up producing ten songs for the album.